beling/bsuccinct-rs/mphf_benchmark/README.md

 - [boomphf](https://crates.io/crates/boomphf),
 - [cmph-sys](https://crates.io/crates/cmph-sys) (only if compiled with `cmph-sys` feature, and only *CHD* algorithm is supported).

+Please run the program with the `--help` switch to see the available options.

 Below you can find instructions for [installing](#installation) `mphf_benchmark` and [reproducing experiments](#reproducing-experiments-from-the-papers) performed with it, which can be found in published or under review papers.